How Headless Commerce is the best compared to Traditional Open Source B2B Ecommerce Platform?

 API-first and microservices are a modern approach, but also mean a radical change in the development of ecommerce projects.
 This contrasts with the classic ecommerce platforms, which already master all typical tasks in ecommerce with on-board equipment, but are sometimes not flexible enough.
 Is there a middle ground between headless commerce and a monolithic ecommerce platform?

 There is definitely an approach in which the ecommerce platform and headless commerce can be combined.
 With ecommerce software that has intelligent interfaces, retailers can switch parts of their B2B online shopping cart to headless commerce if necessary.
 New areas can be added step by step.
 This enables a smooth changeover.
+Wait!!
+Do you have Drupal website & think about headless commerce solution for your business website?
+Check out the guide why Headless Drupal Commerce Solution is future of ecommerce solution.

 9 Best Reasons to Switch to Headless Commerce!